topo-gps/ios-manual/en/waypoints/waypoints_select.rst

 Opening selection screen
 ~~~~~~~~~~~~~~~~~~~~~~~~
-If you press the button 'More' on the top right of the waypoints screen, a menu will be show as in the figure below.
+If you press the button 'More' on the top right of the waypoints screen, a menu will be shown as in the figure below.

 .. figure:: ../_static/waypoints-select1.png
    :height: 568px